mozzarellaV8/agora-marketplace/BitcoinLifetime.md

 # Bitcoin Price History ∪ Agora's Lifetime

-_(unedited observations)_
+_(unedited observations on Agora's Operational Lifetime and Bitcoin Exchange History_

-_{Agora Operational Lifetime} ∈ {Bitcoin Price History}_
+# _{Agora Operational Lifetime} ∈ {Bitcoin Price History}_

+The union of Agora's operational span and Bitcoin's price history provides a uniquely volatile financial, political, and legal climate.
+While I am not an econmomist, nor politcally active, and likely not on the right side of the law from time to time - I can still see there's something interesting about this slice of time here.

+![ghostplot.png](plots/BTC/ghostplot.png)

 To put exchange rate trends in context - Agora lives in a subset of Bitcoin's lifetime.
 Bitcoin list prices will change (fact-check) as the Bitcoin-USD exchange rate changes.
 Does this have an effect on vendor or client behaviour on anonymous marketplaces?
 Would a client forego their order in the midst of a strong rally?

-![ghostplot.png](plots/BTC/ghostplot.png)
+Bitcoin from birth, with Agora bracketed.

 ![](plots/BTC/btc-all.png)

-The Bitcoin price index from its birth through August 2016.

-_full disclosure: I'm not an economist_

-The union of Agora's operational lifetime and it's place in Bitcoin's history provides a uniquely volatile overlap.

 ``` {r}
 # Bitcoin Lifetime with trends ------------------------------------------------